-But there are trade-offs.
+There are trade-offs with this type of CD, however.
 Here’s what to know about no-penalty CDs.

 What is a no-penalty CD?